MEET EMMA: ACCREDITED PRACTISING DIETITIAN

 Australia and New Zealand Eating Disorder Academy

-An Accredited Practising Dietitian, or APD, is a healthcare professional who has completed university-level education and specialises in the field of medical nutrition therapy.
+• An Accredited Practising Dietitian, or APD, is a healthcare professional who has completed university-level education and specialises in medical nutrition therapy.

-Dietitians possess expertise in the realm of food and nutrition, particularly when it comes to managing health conditions that have been medically diagnosed.
+Dietitians possess expertise in food and nutrition, particularly when it comes to managing medically diagnosed health conditions.

-Dietitians Association of Australia serves as the professional organisation representing dietitians in Australia.
+• The Dietitians Association of Australia is a professional organisation representing dietitians in Australia.

 Their responsibilities encompass overseeing and administering the accreditation process for dietetics within the country.